nextflow-io/training/docs/nf_customize/4_execution.md

 ## Your first `nf-core/demo` execution command

-Here you will build your first `nf-core/demo` execution command.

 Each nf-core pipeline comes with extensive usage documentation to help you understand the requirements for running each pipeline.

 You can explore the usage documentation for the `nf-core/demo` pipeline [here](https://nf-co.re/demo/docs/usage).